AI for Lawyers

 Have more questions about using AI as a lawyer?
 Here are the most common ones:

-Q: Is it ethical for lawyers to use AI tools like OpenClaw?
+Q: Is it ethical for lawyers to use AI tools like Claude Code?

 Yes, when used responsibly.
 The ABA's Formal Opinion 512 (2024) confirms lawyers may use AI tools, provided they maintain competence, supervise AI output, protect client confidentiality, and review all AI-generated work before filing or sending to clients.
-OpenClaw runs locally on your machine, so client data never leaves your control — a significant advantage over cloud-only AI tools.
+Claude Code runs in your terminal and only sends what you prompt to Anthropic's API — giving you clear control over what leaves the firm.

 Q: Can AI replace lawyers?